levsero/test_embed/GUIDELINES.md

 ### Each embed will only control its own routing

 - Each embed is in charge of its routing and will only know about itself.
-- Any switching between components will be handled by the router inside webWidget. (doesn't exist yet)
+- Embeds shouldn't know about each other so any routing between components will be handled by routing logic inside the core of the WebWidget.
+(As of Feb 2020 this doesn't exist yet - we'll add it once it becomes a requirement for embed switching)
 - An embed will simply indicate to the top level router that it's time to move to the next state.

 ## Redux